weakish/docs-en/views/rest_api.md

 Location: https://{{host}}/1.1/classes/Post/558e20cbe4b060308e3eb36c
 ```

-And the response body is a JSON object with `objectedId` and `createdAt` key-value pairs:
+And the response body is a JSON object with `objectId` and `createdAt` key-value pairs:

 ```json
 {